ProstateBRP/BRPRobot2021/WPI/Matlab/MRI_FEEDBACK_INTEGRATION_PROPOSAL.md

 **We Will Provide**:

-1. **OpenIGTLink Test Client/Server**:
+1. **OpenIGTLink Test Client/Server (MATLAB ↔ Slicer)**:
-   - Simple MATLAB script to send TRIGGER_SCAN commands
+   - Simple MATLAB script to send TRIGGER_SCAN commands to Slicer
-   - Script to receive and display position data
+   - Script to receive and display position data from Slicer
-   - Message format validators
+   - Message format validators for OpenIGTLink communication

 2. **Message Examples**:
    - Sample TRIGGER_SCAN messages